kalaspuff/tomodachi/README.md

-If the `OTEL_SERVICE_NAME` environment variable value (or `--service_name` argument to `opentelemetry-instrument`) is not set, the resource\' `service.name` will instead be set to the `name` attribute of the service class.
-In case the service class uses the default generic names (`service` or `app`), the resource\' `service.name` will instead be set to the default as specified in
+If the `OTEL_SERVICE_NAME` environment variable value (or `--service_name` argument to `opentelemetry-instrument`) is not set, the resource' `service.name` will instead be set to the `name` attribute of the service class.
+In case the service class uses the default generic names (`service` or `app`), the resource' `service.name` will instead be set to the default as specified in
 <https://github.com/open-telemetry/semantic-conventions/tree/main/docs/resource#service>.

-In the rare case where there\'s multiple `tomodachi` services started within the same Python process, it should be noted that OTEL traces, metrics and logging will primarily use the `OTEL_SERVICE_NAME`, and if it\'s missing then use the name from the *first* instrumented service class.
-The same goes for the `service.instance.id` resource attribute, which will be set to the first instrumented service class\' `uuid` value (which in most cases is automatically assigned on service start).
+In the rare case where there's multiple `tomodachi` services started within the same Python process, it should be noted that OTEL traces, metrics and logging will primarily use the `OTEL_SERVICE_NAME`, and if it's missing then use the name from the *first* instrumented service class.
+The same goes for the `service.instance.id` resource attribute, which will be set to the first instrumented service class' `uuid` value (which in most cases is automatically assigned on service start).
-Multi-service execution won\'t accurately distinguish the service name of tracers, meters and loggers.
+Multi-service execution won't accurately distinguish the service name of tracers, meters and loggers.
 The recommended solution if this is an issue, is to split the services into separate processes instead.